 Elton John to address Britain's Parliament in an event marking World AIDS Day

-Elton John is to address Britain’s Parliament on his work fighting HIV at an event to mark World AIDS Day
+Elton John has addressed Britain’s Parliament at an event honoring his dedication to fighting HIV in the U.K. and beyond

-LONDON -- Elton John is to address Britain's Parliament on Wednesday on his work fighting HIV at an event to mark World AIDS Day.
+LONDON -- Elton John has addressed Britain's Parliament at an event honoring his dedication to fighting HIV in the U.K. and beyond.

+The British star spoke to dozens of lawmakers and campaigners in the grand Speaker’s House of Parliament on Wednesday.

+John set up his AIDS Foundation in 1992 and has helped raise millions of dollars to prevent HIV infections and reduce stigma.

-Under the program, which was recently introduced in London and other cities, including Manchester, anyone 16 years old or older who has their blood tested in an emergency room will also get tested for HIV, Hepatitis B and Hepatitis C, unless they opt out of the testing.
+Under the program, which was recently introduced in London and other cities with a high prevalence of HIV cases, anyone 16 years old or older who has their blood tested in an emergency room will also get tested for HIV, Hepatitis B and Hepatitis C, unless they opt out of the testing.

 John's charity has urged the government to expand the service, which officials say has been key in discovering hundreds of undetected cases of HIV.

+On Wednesday health officials confirmed that the program will be scaled up to 46 more emergency departments, helping reach the estimated 4,500 people in England who could be living with undiagnosed HIV.

+The Parliament reception for John came ahead of World AIDS Day, which takes place on Friday.
+The U.K. hopes to achieve zero HIV transmissions in England by 2030, in line with World Health Organization goals.

-On Wednesday, Prime Minister Rishi Sunak paid tribute to John's AIDS Foundation, saying he was pleased its work was being celebrated in Parliament.
+Earlier Wednesday, Prime Minister Rishi Sunak also paid tribute to John's AIDS Foundation, saying he was pleased its work was being celebrated in Parliament.

 “Sir Elton has been a powerful voice for change in the U.K. and the world,” Sunak told lawmakers.
 “Through the brilliant work of the AIDS Foundation he has raised awareness of the issue, reduced stigma and saved lives.”